markjivko/kronup-php/docs/Api/InvitationsApi.md

 ## `list()`

-> Invitations Get a list of invitation models
+> Get a list of invitation models

 {: .new-title }
 > #️⃣ Execute example in terminal